ceedee666/drumm.sh/content/teaching/thesis.md

 of the topics please contact me.
 If you have an own idea for a topic please feel free to contact me as well.

+### BPM

+- Comparison of different process visualizations from a user perspective.

 ### ERP Systems

 1. Integration of 3d printing and SAP S/4HANA
 1. Development and evaluation of a LLM plug-in to answer student's questions.
 1. Using AR to visualise a model factory
+1. Analysis of the effects of integrated documentation (ie. SAP Enable Now) in SAP S/4HANA
 1. Comparison of different low code process automation platforms
 1. Development and Evaluation of a case study for Robotic Process Automation
 1. Analysis of request for quotations in ERP projects with respect to digitalization